Bedrock-OSS/regolith-docs/docs/introduction/getting-started.md

 ```

 In short:
- - `.regolith` is a special folder that regolith uses to store data.
+ - `.regolith` is a special folder that Regolith uses to store data.
 You don't need to look here.
  - `packs/BP` stores your behavior pack.
  - `packs/RP` stores your resource pack.
  - `packs/data` is a special folder that filters can use to store data.
  - `config.json` is the configuration file for Regolith.
  - `.gitignore` is a file which tells {ref}`Git source control<git-dependency>` to ignore certain files.
-It's not a partof of Regolith but we highly recommend using Git to manage your projects.
+It's not a part of of Regolith but we highly recommend using Git to manage your projects.

 ## Basic Project Configuration